pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 us, and that we involve as many voices as would like to be heard so we can create something well-rounded and balanced.
 We need something that everyone can touch.

+# How can it be done?

+If I can step forward through time and back down to reality for a minute, and face this problem of diversity.
+Our diversity is an opportunity but it is also a challenge.
+We are all spread around the globe and don't have the luxury of being stuck together in the cabin of a ship with the exigency of making a decision and the determination to not set foot on shore before doing so.
+And, tomorrow, when it comes down to it, most of us have to do whatever our higher-ups tell us to do!
+How do we develop the capacity and urgency to make this choice in some sort of collective, unified way?

 # TL;DR